domyounglee/TF-TrigramBlocking-transformer/README.md

 Package Requirements: tensorflow==1.14.0

-**Note1 : The code is based on Tensorflow models (https://github.com/tensorflow/models**
+**Note1 : The code is based on Tensorflow models (https://github.com/tensorflow/models) and trained on Tensor2Tensor**

 **Note2 : As some operations are not supported in GPU, you should run it in CPU.**